vchrisb/Isilon-POSH/README.md

 Get-Help -Detailed New-isiSmbShares
 ```

+#### Known Issues

+**receiving large amount of data fails**
+You may get following error:
+`Error during serialization or deserialization using the JSON JavaScriptSerializer.
+The length of the string exceeds the value set on the maxJsonLength property.`
+This is due to `ConvertFrom-Json` only supports `JSON` smallen than 2 MB and it couldn't be raised for that Cmdlet

+**Cmdlet `get-isiSmbOpenfiles` does return 1000 objects at max**
+The resource `/platform/1/protocols/smb/openfiles` does return at maximum `1000` openfiles by default
+To overcome this limitation you can use the `resume`and corresponding `resumeToken`flag

 #### SSL Validation
 If you are using self signed certificates on your Isilon you need to disable SSL validation in powershell.
 This could be accomplished by code from Matthew Graeber. (http://poshcode.org/3606)